skupperproject/refdog/input/commands/token-issue.md

 - <h3 id="file">file <span class="option-info">string, required</span></h3>

-  The name of the token file.
+  The name of the token file to use.

   | | |
   |-|-|